 It was only after the birth of my second child that I realised how unwell and how bad the anxiety was during my first pregnancy.
 It really surprises me that no one picked up on it.

 Some women who previously endured pregnancy loss also describe feeling anxious during subsequent pregnancies.
 This is completely understandable and important to discuss with your health professional as part of your antenatal care.

 I am certain my anxiety stemmed from unsuccessful pregnancies and my fear I would lose this one.
 I can’t imagine I’m alone in that when there have been multiple miscarriages.

 - Worrying thoughts that keep coming into your mind – like worrying that something may be wrong with your baby.

 - Panic attacks – which are outbursts of extreme fear and panic that ‘take over your body’ and feel out of control.
 Sometimes this leads people to start avoiding situations for fear it may reoccur.

 - Constantly feeling restless, ‘on edge’ and irritable.

 - Feeling tense in your muscles and tight in your chest.

-When reviewing the range of symptoms, some affect us physically (e.g. constant tension, lack of sleep, feeling restless or on edge), others affect us mentally (e.g. having thoughts that something is wrong or something terrible is going to happen).
+Some of these symptoms affect us physically (e.g. constant tension, lack of sleep, feeling restless or on edge), while others affect us mentally (e.g. having thoughts that something is wrong or something terrible is going to happen).
 In turn, these thoughts and feelings can impact on our behaviour (what we do), such as checking to seek reassurance or avoiding people or situations that have made us feel uncomfortable.
 Living with the constant symptoms and trying to manage the intrusive, anxious thoughts can be exhausting.